 Are you ready to jump-start your career with a degree in Physics?
 Find a school that offers you quality outcomes without breaking the bank with this best value ranking.
-In 2016 7,739 Physics students graduated with bachelor degrees from schools in the U.S. Your earnings after you graduate could be around $42,197 to $74,231 in your early career and $65,668 to $136,746 in your mid-career.
+In 2017 7,893 Physics students graduated with bachelor degrees from schools in the U.S. Your earnings after you graduate could be around $42,197 to $74,231 in your early career and $65,668 to $136,746 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 The "Best for the Money" rankings were created to help you find a great Physics college at an affordable price.
 Some of the factors we include are the average cost of attendance, time to graduation, early and mid-career salaries, and more.
 Read our ranking methodology for more details.

 Every student pursuing a degree in Physics has to check out Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 Any student who is interested in Physics needs to take a look at University of Minnesota - Twin Cities.
-University of Minnesota - Twin Cities physics graduates receive 7.2% more than the typical physics student.
+Soon after graduating, physics students generally make around $50,976 at the beginning of their careers.
 Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.